 Even billion-dollar enterprises can easily drop out of a competitive landscape unless they keep innovating, attracting new markets, and staying on top of the latest innovations.

 Executives and senior managers can leverage the power of SWOT analysis frameworks and identify the missing links in their leadership strategy.
+This could be instrumental as an exercise for team leaders and even individual employees across the organization as a “reality check” instrument for self-assessment.

 1.3.
 Coping With Market Competition